-Bierton, is a predominantly rural area, including Conservation Areas and green space, which the community considers important to protect.
+Bierton, Broughton & Kingsbrook is a mixed urban and rural area, including Conservation Areas and green space, which the community considers important to protect.

 We are keen to see our NA remain a vibrant community, and to have some control over its future.